guidolamanna/win11-startmenu-styler-frostyglass-windhawk/README.md

 1. Download and install [Windhawk](https://windhawk.net/).
 2. Inside Windhawk, search for and install the **Windows 11 Start Menu Styler** mod by Ramen Software.
+3. Search for and install the **Start Menu Size** mod by Ramen Software.

 ---